Truth

 Citation chains

-- Trace conclusions back to source documents
+- Trace conclusions back to the exact chart entry and cited literature

 - See which evidence was sufficient vs. insufficient